firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

 See [Google Login Flask tutorial](https://realpython.com/flask-google-login/).

-Create a client for local testing purposes, then create one for your production website.
+Create an oauth client for local testing purposes, then create one for your production website.
 The steps are the same.
 Just the URLs will differ if you use a different port and in prod, you will use your domain name.

 Note, when you deploy your files in "prod", if you did not associate the app to a custom domain, you will have a domain similar to this: https://project-id.oa.r.appspot.com (you can see the URL in the [appengine dashboard](https://console.cloud.google.com/appengine), but only after deploying it for th first time).